 Treatment for Drug Addiction and Alcoholism

 If you or someone you love is struggling with addiction, our addiction specialists are available around the clock to assist you.
-Evoke Wellness MA offers an evidence-based treatment program to cater to the individual needs of each patient.
+Evoke Wellness at Cohasset offers an evidence-based treatment program to cater to the individual needs of each patient.
 Our solution-focused addiction treatment will help you get on the road to long-lasting recovery.
 Call us today.